jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/1-predict-plant-growth/esp32-temp.md

     ```python
     import time
-    from seeed_dht import DHT
+    import dht
     ```

-    The `from seeed_dht import DHT` statement imports the `DHT` sensor class to interact with a Grove temperature sensor from the `seeed_dht` module.
+    The `import dht` statement imports the `dht` module to interact with the temperature sensor.

 1. Add the following code after the code above to create an instance of the class that manages the temperature sensor:

     ```python
-    sensor = DHT("11", 5)
+    sensor = dht.DHT11(6)
     ```

-    This declares an instance of the `DHT` class that manages the **D**igital **H**umidity and **T**emperature sensor.
-The first parameter tells the code the sensor being used is the *DHT11* sensor - the library you are using supports other variants of this sensor.
-The second parameter tells the code the sensor is connected to digital port `D5` on the Grove base hat.
+    This declares an instance of the `DHT11` class that manages the **D**igital **H**umidity and **T**emperature sensor.
+The parameter tells the code the sensor is connected to digital port `GPIO6` on the ESP32 board.

-    > ✅ Remember, all the sockets have unique pin numbers.
-Pins 0, 2, 4, and 6 are analog pins, pins 5, 16, 18, 22, 24, and 26 are digital pins.

 1. Add an infinite loop after the code above to poll the temperature sensor value and print it to the console:

     ```python
     while True:
+        sensor.measure()
-        _, temp = sensor.read()
+        temp = sensor.temperature()
         print(f'Temperature {temp}°C')
     ```

-    The call to `sensor.read()` returns a tuple of humidity and temperature.
-You only need the temperature value, so the humidity is ignored.
-The temperature value is then printed to the console.
+    The call to `sensor.measure()` instructs the sensor to perform a measurement of both humidity and temperature.
+The call to `sensor.temperature()` then retrieves the measured temperature value.
+Since only the temperature is needed, the humidity value (available via`sensor.humidity()`) is ignored.
+Finally, the temperature value is printed.

 1. Add a small sleep of ten seconds at the end of the `loop` as the temperature levels don't need to be checked continuously.
 A sleep reduces the power consumption of the device.